Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 Casa Holden and Casa Olleros

-Students in the Buenos Aires program reside with carefully selected homestay families.
 Pepperdine owns facilities located in the upper-middle class Belgrano neighborhood.
-Casa Holden serves as a central location for students to meet for convocation, house church, and other events.
-The facility houses a student center, an auditorium, a computer lab, the visiting faculty apartment, and the program office.
+Casa Holden serves as a central location for students to meet for Juntada (Chapel), House Church, and other events.
+The facility houses a student center, an auditorium, the visiting faculty apartment, and the program office.
 There is also a swimming pool and BBQ in the backyard.
 The Casa is near public transportation including bus stops and a subway station.
 Adjacent to Casa Holden is the other Pepperdine facility, Casa Olleros, where students take their classes.
-Casa Olleros features the Patagonia Library, four classrooms (Pampa, Cuyo, Noroeste, and Mesopotamia), and a large study area.
+Casa Olleros features the Patagonia Library, four classrooms (Pampa, Cuyo, Noroeste, and Mesopotamia), multiple computers, and a large study area.

 Classroom Facilities